utPLSQL/utPLSQL/docs/userguide/expectations.md

   ut.expect( a_actual {data-type} ).not_to( {matcher} );
 ```

-Most of the matchers have shortcuts like:
+All matchers have shortcuts like:
 ```sql
   ut.expect( a_actual {data-type} ).to_{matcher};
   ut.expect( a_actual {data-type} ).not_to{matcher};
 ```

 # Matchers
 utPLSQL provides following matchers to perform checks on the expected and actual values.